-Here are some of the most noteworthy CEO departures so far in 2018.
+Here are some of the most noteworthy CEO departures over scandals in 2018.

 CBS Corporation CEO—Leslie Moonves

-After serving more than 20 years at the helm, Moonves was forced to resign as chairman and CEO of CBS after several sexual allegations emerged against him.
+After serving more than 20 years at the helm, Moonves was forced to resign as chairman and CEO after several sexual allegations emerged against him.